randerzander/HiveToPhoenix/README.md

 Time: 0.039 sec(s)
 ```

-Here we've put data in HDFS & defined a Hive table for reading it.
-Then we ran a Spark job to load the Hive table into a Phoenix table.
+Here we've put data in HDFS & defined three Hive tables for reading it.
+Then we ran a Spark job to load all three Hive tables into equivalent Phoenix tables.

-test/input/test.txt contained 2 records, but the Phoenix table contains only one: the test/test_in.sql script included a "where" clause filter, demonstrating the ability to load specific subsets of records.
+test/input/test.txt contained 2 records, but the Phoenix tables contains only one: the test/one.sql and test/two.sql scripts included "where" clause filters, demonstrating the ability to load specific subsets of records.

 To build manually, make sure JAVA_HOME is pointing to a Java 1.7 JDK and: